umarhassan-mitodl/18.s096-iap-2023/content/pages/instructor-insights.md

 ---
 ## Instructor Interview

-Below, Prof. Steven G. Johnson describes various aspects of how he and Prof. Alan Edelman taught *18.S096 Matrix Calculus for Machine Learning and Beyond* during the 2023 Independent Activities Period ([IAP](https://elo.mit.edu/iap/)).
+Below, Prof. Steven G. Johnson describes various aspects of how he and Prof. Alan Edelman taught *18.S096 Matrix Calculus for Machine Learning and Beyond* during the 2023 Independent Activities Period ({{% resource_link "ed64caae-ba97-4925-be4a-ea67d56a3811" "IAP" %}}).

 **OCW:** How do the practicalities of teaching an IAP class differ from those of teaching a full-semester course?
 (Aside from the fact that you can’t cover as much material, naturally!)